-“Do not be afraid of their faces,” is what God told Jeremiah, “for I am with you to deliver you.”
-Jeremiah 1:8 So what if your opinion is unpopular and people take offence?
+“Do not be afraid of their faces,” is what God told Jeremiah, “for I am with you to deliver you” (Jeremiah 1:8).
+So what if your opinion is unpopular and people take offence?
 Is your aim to please God or to please men?
-Yes we speak the truth in love and yes we try our best to be at peace with everyone.
-But there are situations that require us to boldly stand up and declare righteous judgement.
-The disciples were labelled as, “these who have turned the world upside down.”
-Acts 17:6
+We speak the truth in love and we try our best to be at peace with everyone.
+There are situations that require us to boldly stand up and declare righteous judgement.
+The disciples were labelled as, “these who have turned the world upside down” (Acts 17:6).

 The disciples message was not one of conformity or a passive resignation to things as they were.
 They were revolutionary in their thinking and approach and they did not care if it cost their lives.
 Take a stand of righteousness, speak up when you notice injustice and work to establish a world which promotes the truth, that we are all one in Christ Jesus (Galatians 3:28).